 Suicide Prevention

-ll middle and high school teachers, principals, and guidance counselors shall annually complete a minimum of two (2) hours of self-study review of suicide prevention materials .3
+All middle and high school teachers, principals, and guidance counselors shall complete a minimum one (1) hour of high-quality suicide prevention training.
+Such training shall be in-person, by live streaming, or via video recording and may be included in the four (4) days of professional development required by statute.
+The NKCES shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the in-person, live streaming, or video recording training is not required.3

-By September 1 of each school year, administrators shall provide suicide prevention awareness information to students in middle school grades and above, as provided by the Cabinet for Health and Family Services or a commercially developed suicide prevention training program.2
+By September 15 of each school year, administrators shall provide suicide prevention awareness information to students in middle school grades and above, as provided by the Cabinet for Health and Family Services or a commercially developed suicide prevention training program.2

+Seizure Disorder Materials

+All principals, guidance counselors, and teachers shall complete at least one (1) hour of self-study review of seizure disorder materials no later than July 1, 2019.
+At least one (1) hour of self-study review of seizure disorder materials shall also be required for all principals, guidance counselors, and teachers hired after July 1, 2019.3

 References:

 1KRS 156.501; KRS 156.502; 702 KAR 1:160